csc-training/GenieWebApp.jl/README.md

 # Genie Web Application with SQL Database
 ## Overview
-The code in this repository demonstrates the three step for running a Julia web application on container cloud.
+The code in this repository demonstrates how to setup a Julia web application on container cloud.

 1. First step is to create a web application.
 We create a web application with [**Genie.jl**](https://genieframework.com/), a full-stack MVC web framework similar to Ruby-on-Rails and Django, and use it to demonstrate the common features of web applications.
+It is also possible to create Julia web applications and [microservices](https://www.youtube.com/watch?v=uLhXgt_gKJc) without a framework.

 2. The second step is to create a container for the application and build a container image.
 We show how to create [**Docker**](https://www.docker.com/) containers for them.

 3. Third step is to deploy a container image on cloud.
 We demonstrate how to deploy the application with OpenShift on [**CSC Rahti**](https://rahti.csc.fi/) container cloud.
 [CSC](https://www.csc.fi/en/) is the Science Center for IT in Finland.
-OpenShift is a Kubernetes distribution, hence we should be able to deploy the application on other Kubernetes-based clouds as well.

-4. Fourth step is to setup persistent storage for the application.
+4. Fourth step is to setup persistent storage for the application on Rahti.

 The best way to understand how web applications and their deployment on the cloud works is to develop and deploy one yourself.
 We assume basic knowledge of Linux, Git, Julia language and SQL databases.